KPajak409/fingerprint-authentication/README.md

 # Documentation

-Documentation is in the path: docs/html/index.html.
+Documentation is in the path: docs/html/index.html
-Opening index.html file will open documentation.

 # Installation